greg-raven/Uncommon-Sense/_posts/2021-11-01-that-time-is-now.md

 ---
-title: 'That time is now'
+title: "That time is now"
 layout: post
 categories:
 - corruption